mtabini/node-jest/README.md

 ### Handling connectivity failures

 Jest automatically handles connection failures by quarantining the offending socket and attempting to reconnect to the corresponding server.
-Because it is designed to work in environment that put a premium on availability, the reconnection retries are very aggressive: the first one occurs immediately upon disconnection; if that is unsuccessful, the next occurs after 100ms, and successive ones at intervals that increase geometrically at the rate of 1.5x.
+Because it is designed to work in environments that put a premium on availability, the reconnection retries are very aggressive: the first one occurs immediately upon disconnection; if that is unsuccessful, the next occurs after 100ms, and successive ones at intervals that increase geometrically at the rate of 1.5x.

 When no connections are available, the client issues an `offline` event to advise you that it cannot perform any method calls.
 Attempts to execute methods will be met with an error that has a property called `offline` set to `true`.